The best approach to treatment requires addressing the underlying cause of the macular edema, and the related leakage and retinal swelling.

 Medication injections.
 There are medications called anti-VEGF drugs.
 Anti-VEGF treatment helps reduce abnormal blood vessels in your retina, and also decreases leaking from blood vessels.
 This medicine is delivered to your eye through a very slender needle.

 Steroid treatment.
 When macular edema is caused by inflammation, steroid medication may be used.
 These drugs can be given by eye drops, pills, or injections.

 Eye-drop medication.
-To treat cystoid macular edema, which can occur after cataract surgery, your ophthalmologist may prescribe non-steroidal anti-inflammatory (NSAID) eyedrops for a few months.
+To treat cystoid macular edema, which can happen after cataract surgery, your ophthalmologist may prescribe non-steroidal anti-inflammatory (NSAID) eye drops for a few months.